 Processing infrastructure activities and the location of tailings facilities and schedule for emplacement.

-No processing occurs within the Mine Site.
+No further processing and/or emplacement is anticipated to occur.
 It should be noted that all Reject Material and Product identified under Key Production Milestones is generated at Tritton Copper Mine.

 Waste disposal and materials handling operations.